Obiente/Cloud/docs/deployment/registry-auth.md

 - Generate a random password if `REGISTRY_PASSWORD` is not set
 - Set proper file permissions

+**Important**: After running the script, you **must** set the `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` environment variables in your `.env` file or deployment configuration to match the credentials used in the htpasswd file.
+These environment variables are required for the API service to authenticate with the registry when pushing/pulling images.

 ### Option 2: Manual Setup

 ```bash